U-DK/LXR-Setup/README.md

 ### Official site: https://lxr.sourceforge.io

 This introduction will help you install LXR on your Ubuntu.
-Because of the indexing which is a time consuming job, I choose kernel-v1.0.
+Because of the indexing which is a time-consuming job, I choose kernel-v1.0.
 It's small so that we can index that fast.
+Of course you can change it to any version like ***v6.0-rc6*** which is the latest version when I am writing this.

 ## Environment reference
 ***Test environment: Ubuntu 22.0.4***